innocodive/lets-learn-es2015/SetsAndMaps.md

 	console.log(Array.isArray(collection));		//false
 	console.log(Array.prototype.slice.call(collection));	//[]

-	//this is how we convert Set into an Array let arr = [...collection];
+	//this is how we convert Set into an Array.
+We use `spread operator` let arr = [...collection];
 	console.log(arr);
 	console.log(Array.isArray(arr));